Porobeam/RetroPixel-Comments/README.md

 - Integration with social media for sharing comments. (soon!)
 - And much more to discover!

-## Technologies Used
+### Technologies Used

 - HTML5 and CSS3 for the website's structure and design.
 - JavaScript for the interactive functionality of the comment wall.
 - Express & NodeJS for managing comments on the server.
 - JSON for storing and retrieving user comments.

-## Installation and Usage
+### Installation and Usage

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
 3. Start the local server with `npm start`.
 4. Open your browser and go to `http://localhost:3000` to see the comment wall in action.

-## Contribution
+### Contribution

-We greatly appreciate any contribution you'd like to make to improve this project!
+I appreciate any contribution you'd like to make to improve this project!
 If you wish to contribute, follow these steps:

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature/awesome-feature`).